yumeko-16/yumeko-16/README.md

 ## About me

-After majoring in IT business at university, I worked at an IT company on web development and infrastructure operations.
-Since 2021, I have been developing e-commerce sites in Thailand.
+I studied business and IT at university.
+After graduating, I worked at an IT company as a Web Developer (Web Creator in my official certificate), gaining experience in web development and infrastructure.
+Since 2021, I have been working as a Frontend Engineer, developing e-commerce websites in Thailand.

 ### Front-end developer (Mar.
 2021 - Current)